Pro Codes Act

 Pro Codes Act endangers your access to the law

-After spending millions in lobbying efforts to influence individuals in D.C., the publishers introduced a bill through Rep. Darrell Issa and Senator Chris Coons that aims to give them copyright over the law (H.R.1631, S.835).
+After spending millions in lobbying efforts to influence individuals in D.C., the publishers introduced a bill through Rep. Darrell Issa that aims to give them copyright over the law (H.R.1631, S.835).

 The bill states: